 If Cheat is Called

 - The played cards must be shown to everyone else.

-- If the challenger who called cheat is correct, the player caught cheating must pick up any cards in the discard pile.
+- If the challenger who called cheat is correct and the player was lying, the cheater must pick up all the cards in the discard pile.
 The challenger takes the next turn.

 - If the challenger is wrong, that player picks up the discard pile.
 The player to the left of the player who played the cards takes the next turn.

 If Cheat is Not Called

 - The next player to the left takes a turn.
 They must declare the values of the cards to be either the same, 1 up, or 1 down from the previous player.

 - For example, if the previous cards were Kings, the next player should play or claim to play Queens, Kings, or a certain number of Aces.

 - Or if the previous player said they played a 6, the next player would need to claim they are playing either 5s, 6s or 7s.